Kgkkjjj/WebBrowser/README.md

-# Simple GTK Web Browser
+# OpenB - GTK Web Browser

-This project is a minimal web browser written in C using GTK 3 and WebKit2GTK.
-It demonstrates how to build a lightweight browser with a custom home page, an address bar and basic navigation controls.
-The toolbar also includes an **Info** button that shows details about the browser.
+OpenB is a small web browser written in C using GTK 3 and WebKit2GTK.
+It provides a simple interface with fast loading through WebKit's browser cache, keyboard shortcuts, and a customizable home page.
+The toolbar includes navigation controls, a new window button and an **Info** dialog describing the browser.

 ## Building